krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

 Observing the above code, since the space occupied by the array `dp` is eliminated, the space complexity is reduced from $O(n)$ to $O(1)$.

-In dynamic programming problems, the current state is often only related to a limited number of previous states, allowing us to retain only the necessary states and save memory space by "dimension reduction". **This space optimization technique is known as 'rolling variable' or 'rolling array'**.
+In many dynamic programming problems, the current state depends only on a limited number of previous states, allowing us to retain only the necessary states and save memory space by "dimension reduction". **This space optimization technique is known as 'rolling variable' or 'rolling array'**.